Scentience/docs-api/examples.md

 # Examples

-Below are concepts around olfaction for which Scentience olfactory processing units (OPUs) can be intuitively used with the APIs.
+Below are concepts around olfaction for which Scentience olfactory processing units (OPUs) or third party olfaction sensors can be intuitively used with the APIs for robotics applications.

 ---